-The Company financial statements have been prepared in accordance with United Kingdom adopted international accounting standards.
-The financial statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB.
+The company financial statements have been prepared in accordance with International Financial Reporting Standards as issues by the IASB.

 Summary of significant accounting policies and key accounting estimates

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.